qpdf/qpdf/README-windows.txt

 Common Setup
 ============

+You may need to disable antivirus software to run qpdf's test suite.

-To be able to build qpdf and run its test suite, you must have either Cygwin or MSYS from MinGW (>= 1.0.11) installed.
-If you want to build with Microsoft Visual C++, either Cygwin or MSYS will do.
-If you want to build with MinGW, you must use MSYS rather than Cygwin.
+To be able to build qpdf and run its test suite, you must have MSYS from MinGW installed, and you must have ActiveState Perl.
+Here's what I did on my system:

+Install ActiveState perl.

+Grab the latest mingw-get-inst.
+From the installation wizard, choose to install developer kit, C, and C++ support.
+Once installed, you will have an icon to start an msys shell.
+From the msys shell, run

+mingw-get install msys-unzip msys-zip mingw32-make

+Then replace perl and make with the appropriate versions:

+mv /bin/perl.exe /bin/msys-perl.exe
+mv /bin/make.exe /bin/msys-make.exe
+mv /mingw/bin/mingw32-make.exe /mingw/bin/make.exe

+Make sure perl --version shows ActiveState perl.

+To install MinGW-w64, first install msys and mingw32 as above.

+From MinGW-w64 download page, go to "Toolchains targetting Win64/Automated Builds" and find the latest mingw-w64 that runs under i686-mingw.
+It will be called something like mingw-w64-bin_i686-mingw_yyyymmdd.zip.
+The compiler binaries are 32-bit, which (of course) runs on 64-bit Windows.
+Extract this under C:\MinGW-w64, and add C:\MinGW-w64\bin and C:\MinGW-w64\lib\mingw to the path.

 As of this writing, the image comparison tests confuse ghostscript in cygwin, but there's a chance they might work at some point.
-If you want to run them, you need ghostscript and tiff utils as well.
-Then omit --disable-test-compare-images from the configure statements given below.
-The image comparison tests have not been tried under MSYS.
+If you want to run them, you need ghostscript and tiff utils as well, and you will need to add --enable-test-compare-images from the configure statements given below.

 Jian Ma <stronghorse@tom.com> has generously provided a port of QPDF that works with Microsoft VC6.
 Several changes are required, but they are well documented in his port.
 You can find the VC6 port in the contrib area of the qpdf download area.
+It may not always be up-to-date with the latest official qpdf release.

 External Libraries